 Everyone is happy and relaxed because the tourist season has just begun (it typically starts after Easter) and it seems like the world is in bloom.
 If you prefer temperate (not cold, not hot) weather, this is the best season for Croatia travel!

 Croatia in May

-This is the best month to visit Croatia, in my opinion, especially if you’re visiting Split, Dubrovnik, Zadar, or any other part of the Croatian coastline.
+May is the best month to visit Croatia, in my opinion, especially if you’re visiting Split, Dubrovnik, Zadar, or any other part of the Croatian coastline.
 It’s warm enough most days to go to the beach in Split to sunbathe and enjoy a cool (but not cold) swim.
 It’s not too hot to be walking around and exploring all day, and the bars and restaurants are nearly all open at this point.

 But since it’s not yet high season, prices are still reasonable and the crowds haven’t arrived (unless a cruise ship has pulled into Dubrovnik).

 It’s the best weather at a decent price – I highly recommend visiting Croatia in May!

 Plus, if you’re in Split on May 7, you can enjoy Sveti Duje Day – the feast of St. Domnius.
 It’s a major local celebration full of fireworks, parties in the street, and a lot of ringing bells from the Sv.
 Duje bell tower in the center of Diocletian’s palace.

 June also has terrific beach weather – it’s warm enough for almost anyone to swim comfortably, but not yet too hot to sit on the beach for a few hours.
 The crowds are arriving on the coasts though, and costs begin to rise at this time.